naftulikay/rfkrocktk.github.io/about.md

 permalink: /about/
 ---

-Your average urban mystic, pining for conifers in a jungle of concrete and steel.
+An urban mystic, pining for conifers in a jungle of concrete and steel.

 ### Contracting and Consulting